jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We keep alternating which "side" controls our governments and passions.
 But nothing changes with either because the truth is the middle-class gives Conservative and Progressive doctrines far too much credit.
 Regular people on Main Street following one (or hating another) is never going to solve our problems.

-When I started writing this book (it was meant to be an attempt to answer the hard problem of human consciousness, more on that later) around 2015 I quickly stopped.
+When I started writing this book (it was meant to be an attempt to answer the hard problem of human consciousness, but here I am for now) around 2015 I quickly stopped.
 I soon realized how foolhardy it was to write a book to get Main Street off their ideological obsessions, and more often, hatreds.
 So I wanted to first showcase the value of a modern technology to solve everyday problem by bringing a new product to market.
 A simple app that costs thousands, but would save the middle class hundreds of millions.

 The dream was to show how technology is always humanity's salvation and that all ideologies, past ones and ours today, are created to help us make the most of modern technology.
 Like in any good story the hero's philosophy and beliefs are only good if she uses it to use technology to defeat the bad guys.
 If Luke Skywalker failed to stop the Death Star we wouldn't be teaching our kids how great the Force is.

-But with our political ideologies we do just that today.
+But today, we sadly do brag about our political ideologies regardless of real-world improvements.

 After my app failed (or better said, got steamrolled) I started writing this book in September 2019.
 I still dreamed of (somehow) convincing the North American middle-class to stop putting so much faith in Left and Right writers, commentators, and pollsters.
 I didn't know how but I still dreamed.

 Because the simple truth is, Left and Right are old.
 Very old.
 They are too outdated to solve everybody problems.
-Neither will every give the middle-class a happy life.
+Neither will every give the middle-class a happy life because neither knows how to harness modern technology.

 Let's drill this down some more.
 When Left and Right were created, indoor plumbing wasn't even science fiction, because science fiction didn't even exist.
 Evolution and electricity didn't exit.
 Rubber shoes and a simple ball-point pen weren't around.
 Heck, people didn't even know what bacteria or viruses were.

-The creators of the politics you care so much about; didn't even know enough about the world to wash their hands before undergoing surgery.
+The creators of the politics didn't even know enough about the world to wash their hands before undergoing surgery.
 Doctors used mud to stop bleeding wounds.

+In that same time p[eriod we've updated our medicine, geology, astronomy, biology because latest scientific instruments revealed new truths about the world.
+But political ideologies are somehow unchanging and immortal?

 Now realize it's okay to change our ideologies.
 It's totally okay!
 We're free to pick and choose whichever philosophy we want.
 There's nothing special about any belief system, be it democratic socialism, hereditary monarchy, or Left/Right.
 Every political doctrine was created by a human being to help society prosper.

->I Want To Learn The Ways Of The Force And Become A Jedi Like My Father.

 So, if ordinary people are not happy with their lives, we're _supposed_ to change the philosophy that rules our nation.